NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) vs Natural Anti-Inflammatories

 Frequently Asked Questions

-What are the common gut issues athletes experience with NSAIDs?+
+What are the common gut issues associated with NSAID use in athletes?+

-How long do natural anti-inflammatories typically take to show effects compared to NSAIDs?+
+How quickly do natural anti-inflammatories work compared to NSAIDs?+

-Are there specific natural anti-inflammatories beneficial for joint health in athletes?+
+Are there any natural anti-inflammatories that can help with sleep for athletes?+

 Recovery in a can